 And that's it for the beginner's guide!

 I hope that this was able to provide you with a good starting point to understanding the basics of CSS.
-To those who are looking for more in depth explanations, check out the guides below:
+To those who are looking for more in depth explanations or other resources, check out the guides below:

 I wouldn’t be where I am today in terms of CSS without the assistance of some wonderful people who went out of their way to provide help just like this guide.
 In fact, it’s them who inspired me to even begin this!!!
 So please, I implore you to also look at their guides and resources.
 Especially Luna’s, as she goes super into detail for pretty much all of the elements and code classes.